crypto-chassis/ccapi/README.md

 ## Examples
 [C++](example) / [Python](binding/python/example)
+how to run c++ examle
+mkdir example/build
+cd example/build
+rm -rf * (if rebuild from scratch) cmake .. cmake --build . --target <the example name>
+src/<the example name>/<the example name>

-Python API is nearly identical to C++ API and covers nearly all the functionalities from C++ API.
+Python API is nearly identical to C++ API and covers nearly all the functionalities from C++ API. how to run python example build and install python binding as shown above python3 main.py

 ## Documentations